Moto Edge Plus

 Motorola’s Moto Edge Plus has a clear, massive headline feature that you’ll stare at every time you pick up the phone.
 That’s the 6.7-inch display of the End End Edge Edge.

-The touch screen can also be difficult to use.
-It looks appealing and futuristic but makes the phone difficult to handle without triggering touch input when it’s not intended.
-That wasn’t an issue for me when browsing the web, but it did become an issue when gaming.
-In Minecraft, I’ve never found a grip that is comfortable and avoids accidental input.
+The touch screen can be hard to wrangle too.
+It looks appealing and futuristic, but it also makes the phone difficult to hold , without accidentally triggering touch input when you dont mean to.
+That didnt bother me much while browsing the web, but once i started gaming it became a problem .
+In Minecraft, i havent found a comfortable grip that avoids accidental input.

 There are two other quirks to show.
 First, text often ends up on the sides of the phone when viewing web pages or documents.
 While it’s still readable, it’s an odd look.
 The extreme curve also distorts colors and brightness at the edges due to odd viewing angles.
 That is evident when viewing any uniform color gamut on the screen, such as the pure white background of many web pages.
 I tweaked it, but I call it a flaw.